symfony-cmf/symfony-cmf-docs/tutorials/installing-configuring-simple-cms.rst

 Preconditions
 -------------
 - :doc:`/tutorials/installing-configuring-cmf`
-- Or - :doc:`/reference/routing-extra`, :doc:`/reference/menu` and :doc:`/reference/block` need to be installed manually
+- Or - :doc:`/reference/routing-extra` needs to be installed manually, optionally also :doc:`/reference/menu` and :doc:`/reference/block`

 Installation
 ------------